Erasmus+

 Aims & Objectives

-It aims to:
+Erasmus+ aims to:

-• Provide support for lifelong learning
+• provide support for lifelong learning

-• Contribute to building a European Education Area
+• contribute to building a European Education Area

-• Promote learning mobility in education, training, youth, and sport
+• promote learning mobility in education, training, youth, and sport

-• Improve the quality of education and training systems
+• improve the quality of education and training systems

-• Strengthen European identity and active citizenship
+• strengthen European identity and active citizenship

 What does it support?

-Projects addressing sector-specific priorities in the programme’s strands
+Erasmus+ supports projects that address sector-specific priorities in the programme’s strands

 • Adult Education